I didn’t get sober to play it safe, to take the easy way out, to not take risks, to not make every single day a new quest for buried treasure.

-I didn’t get sober to feel sorry for myself, to listen to that ever-so subtle voice that says “you aren’t good enough”.
-I didn’t get sober to wonder whether I am valued by the people in my life.
-To feel like I’m as important as what color socks you happen to put on this morning.
+I didn’t get sober to feel sorry for myself, to listen to that ever-so subtle voice that says “you aren’t enough”.
+I didn’t get sober to wonder whether I am valued by the people in my life, to feel like I’m as important as what color socks you happen to put on this morning.

-I didn’t get sober to avoid getting my heart broken, to avoid falling apart, to avoid getting hurt.
+I didn’t get sober to avoid getting my heart broken open, to avoid falling apart.
 I didn’t get sober to lie to myself, to say “maybe this time it will be different”.
 I didn’t make it out barely still alive to be complacent, to be quiet.
 To please you.
-To give my power away to other people.
+To give my power away.
 To give my heart away.
 To act like it’s not the most precious thing I have–like I’m not the most precious thing I have.

 I didn’t get sober to fear what you think of me, to fear what any of you reading this right now think of me.
-I didn’t get sober to not be in love with myself and in love with my life and my friends and my job and my mind and my spirit.
+I didn’t get sober to not be in love with myself and in love with my life and my friends and my job and my body and my spirit.
 To not be in love with my flaws.

-To not be true to myself, to not be authentic.
+To not be authentic.
 To not show up just as I am right now.
-To not feel.
-Everything.
 To not grow, transform, unfurl, unwind, let go, be held.
-Are you seeing the picture I’m painting yet?
+Are you getting the message? ¿Claro?
 Do I need to keep going?
-Claro?

 I’m not looking for someone to complete me or make me happy or call me babe, I’m looking for someone more than a catalyst, more than a muse, more than just a good fuck.
-I’m looking for someone who points out the beauty I have yet to truly see, who is down to create a fucking empire, down to destroy some shit and rebuild, down to hack into some scars, slay some dragons, jump through flaming hoops, someone who’s down to make some irreversible leaps of faith.
+Someone who points out what I have yet to see, who is down to create an empire, down to destroy some shit and rebuild, down to hack into some scars, slay some dragons, jump through some flaming hoops, someone who’s down to make some irreversible leaps of faith.

 This piece has been featured on: